Healthdirect Free Australian health advice you can count on.

 • Help by taking on some of their day-to-day responsibilities, such as household chores and childcare.

-• Encourage them to speak to a doctor or mental health professional to make a treatment plan — they might not take the first step towards getting help without your support.
+• Encourage them to speak to a doctor or mental health professional — they might need your help to take the first step.

 How is depression treated?